Azure/Azure-Sentinel/Playbooks/AS-Slack-Integration/README.md

 ![Slack_App_6](Images/Slack_App_6.png)

 If you would like, you can also add the Microsoft Sentinel Logo under "**Display Information**".
+This section is located under the "**Basic Information**" menu option.

 ![Slack_App_7](Images/Slack_App_7.png)